tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_SVM.md

     ![svm_model.png](Images/svm_model.png)

-* It is a good idea to identify the decision boundary/hyperplane for the already identified data points prior to making predictions.
+* A common practice is to identify the decision boundary/hyperplane for the already identified data points prior to making predictions.
 This provides a visual representation of the already existing classes and their margin of separation.

-  * This can be done by identifying the min and max values within the provided data set (feature columns only).
+  * The decision boundary is dictated by the min and max values within the provided data set (feature columns only).
 These values are known as **support vectors** and can be plotted to render a visual of the classes.

     ```python
     # Plot the decision boundaries